statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

 const sixEachStatePostFS: State = {...sixEachStatePreFS, turnNum: 3};

-// Support this state by providing a signature on it
+// Collect a support proof by getting all participants to sign this state signState(sixEachStatePostFS, mySigningKey);
+signState(sixEachStatePostFS, hubSigningKey);
 ```

 So far, so standard.
 We have directly funded a channel, but this time we are calling it a ledger channel, L. The funding graph looks like this: